 Firstly, it’s low to the ground, not that different from mounting on something like a skateboard or remote-control car.
 That means there’s a lot more fast-moving foreground detail in the frame.
 Secondly, and more importantly, it’s a good example of one of the weird quirks you can get with electronic stabilization compared with a proper gimbal.
 You’ll notice that the stabilization doesn’t apply equally throughout the frame, so the bottom is getting a weird kind of jelly-like stabilization while the top is staying smoother.
 The end result is still vastly more watchable than the non-stabilized version, but it’s just an example of how using the electronic stabilization can sometimes become a compromise.

 Cropping.
 Something worth knowing is that the RockSteady stabilization crops from the edges.
 The resulting footage has the same dimensions, but the field of view is a bit smaller.
-Here are some frames to illustrate the point, the first taken from a clip with RockSteady disabled and the second with RockSteady disabled.
+Here are some frames to illustrate the point, the first taken from a clip with RockSteady disabled and the second with RockSteady enabled.
 Both were shot at 4K60.

 [caption id="attachment_24291" align="aligncenter" width="678"] This is an example of the field of view as it is cropped with RockSteady OFF.
 It’s a frame from a clip shot at 4K60.[/caption]